top of page

 Álvaro Rojas studied architecture at the Brooklyn Technical High School (1968), New York City, and at the School of Architecture and Environmental Studies of the City College of the City University of New York (1973), graduating with honors and receiving several prizes, including the New York State Women’s Chapter of the A.I.A. for his thesis project.

-Between 1967 and 1975, and between 1982 and 1988, Mr. Rojas worked in New York City and Memphis for numerous design firms including Squassi Engineers, R.W.
-Kahn Associates, Julian & Barbara Neski, H.O.K., GN&B (Memphis), Castro-Blanco, Piscioneri & Feder, Space Structures, The New York Land Company Real Estate Developers and others.
-He has ample experience in design of shopping malls, office buildings, office interiors, retail stores, restaurants and other architectural typologies.
+Between 1967 and 1975, and between 1982 and 1988, Mr. Rojas worked in New York City and Memphis for numerous design firms, including Squassi Engineers, R.W.
+Kahn Associates, Julian & Barbara Neski, H.O.K., GN&B (Memphis), Castro-Blanco, Piscioneri & Feder, Space Structures, The New York Land Company Real Estate Developers, and others.
+He has ample experience in the design of shopping malls, office buildings, office interiors, retail stores, restaurants, and other architectural typologies.
 From 2011 to 2013, he was the local architect associated with the RPBW/ Renzo Piano Building Workshop/Paris & Genova, on the design of the proposed and unbuilt elementary school of El Rodeo de Mora, Costa Rica.

 He has written articles for several architecture magazines in Costa Rica and abroad.